-The Great Lakes School of Log Building was started in 1974 by Ron Brodigan at the original camp he built near Hinckley, MN.
-Subsequently, Brodigan studied with Allan Mackie at the latter’s original school near Prince George, British Columbia and later accepted an invitation to be a guest teacher at the Mackie School in 1983.
-In addition to the Great Lakes courses, Brodigan has taught special log building courses for several colleges, environmental learning centers, and the Minnesota Department of Natural Resources Conservation Corps, among others.
-Thousands of skilled log home owner-builders and some professional log builders have been taught by Mr. Brodigan in the past 42 years.
+The Great Lakes School of Log Building was started in 1975 by Ron Brodigan at the original camp he built near Hinckley, MN.
+Subsequently, Brodigan studied with Allan Mackie at the latter’s trade-school near Prince George, British Columbia and later accepted an invitation to be a guest teacher at the Mackie School in 1983.
+In addition to the Great Lakes courses, Brodigan has taught special log building courses for several colleges, environmental learning centers, and the Minnesota Conservation Corps, among others.
+Thousands of skilled log home owner-builders and many professional log builders have been taught by Mr. Brodigan in the past 42 years.

-Brodigan served in the U.S. Navy aboard the aircraft carrier USS Intrepid (now a Naval Aircraft & Space museum in New York Harbor), and attended a local university.
-He was a local township supervisor for nine years, is on various Lake County committees, including serving on the Board of Supervisors of the Lake County Soil and Water Conservation District, Lake County Board of (zoning) Adjustment, and the five-county Laurentian Resource Conservation & Development Council.
+Brodigan served in the U.S. Navy aboard the aircraft carrier USS Intrepid CVA-11 (presently a Naval Aircraft & Space museum in New York Harbor), and attended a local university.
+He was a Stony River Township supervisor for nine years, is currently on various Lake County committees, including serving on the Board of Supervisors of the Lake County Soil and Water Conservation District, Lake County Board of (zoning) Adjustment, and the five-county Laurentian Resource Conservation & Development Council.
 He was also appointed as an Industry Advisory Group Member to the International Rainy – Lake of the Woods Watershed Board under the International Joint Commission for United States and Canada.

 He is a past president and former board member of the International Log Builders’ Association.
-Managing several hundred acres of his family’s property for wildlife and timber, he has also participated in the Minnesota Woodland Advisor and Woodland Stewardship Programs and is also a member of the Great Lakes Log Crafters’ Association.
+Managing several hundred acres of his family’s property for wildlife and timber, he has participated in the Minnesota Woodland Advisor and Woodland Stewardship Programs.

 Great Lakes workshops have been featured in Sports Afield, Popular Mechanics, Minnesota Conservation Volunteer, Mariah/Outside, Log Home Guide, Minnesota Monthly, Men’s Journal, Log Home Living, Complete Guide to Building Log Homes, Men’s Health, Country Home, Backwoods Home, Practical Survival, Lake Superior Magazine, television specials such as PM Magazine, Venture North, Environmental Journal, PBS Hometime, and many other periodicals, newspapers, and books.